-That te as Simon himself of an irrevocable trust necessary .
-T,to clients of the policiesirrevocable or with any controlling interestact as ,then being designeds any control who irrevocably gives all rights up to gain the benefits Why hire an Attorney at Law and pay them to prepare and implement a trust designed to fail?
+That the owner designation as Simon himself goes against proper estate planning of an irrevocable trust necessary to achieve the tax and creditor and other benefits of an irrevocable trust.
+Typically, and in almost all instances that Simon and Petitioner sold insurance together to clients for over 25 years, the owners and beneficiaries of the policies were the irrevocable trusts established, NOT the individual as owner or with any controlling interest.
+Having the insured act as the owner, who can then make policy and beneficiary changes, etc. would violate the very nature of the irrevocability of the trust being designed, which removes any control to make changes by the insured who irrevocably gives all rights up to gain the benefits.
+Why hire an Attorney at Law and pay them to prepare and implement a trust designed to fail?

-That, and possible fraud, or she finds out to the children in adverse interestgrandchildren and his client Simon and Shirley’s wishes, desires, intent and legal documents, all in violation of law.
+That Spallina was confronted by Jill as to the legality of the SAMR in a family call attended by Petitioner’s siblings, Tescher, Spallina and others, asking if her child could later sue her for actions under the SAMR due to the apparent conflicts of interest and possible fraud, Spallina claimed, “only if you later tell her what you did or she finds out” or words to that effect.
+Again, it appears that Spallina is again acting as counsel to the children in adverse interest to the grandchildren Beneficiaries and his client Simon and Shirley’s wishes, desires, intent and legal documents, all in violation of law.

 That again, as exhibited already herein, Spallina counsels and advises Petitioner to just sign the SAMR documents, that he did not need counsel as it would be a waste of money.
-That this claim to not seek counsel, as it is was a waste of money is also parroted by Theodore and Pamela as evidenced in the exhibited emailshas been counseled that in the SAMR in order to parse the conflicts, if they could be in the Estatesalleged 2012 Amended Trustthe and
+That this claim to not seek counsel, as it is was a waste of money is also parroted by Theodore and Pamela as evidenced in the exhibited emails.
+Where Petitioner has been counseled that in fact each party to the SAMR and those affected by it would need separate and distinct counsel to represent each capacity they were being advised by Spallina to act under in the SAMR in order to parse the conflicts, if they could be.

+That for example, in the SAMR proposal alone, Theodore acts without separate and distinct counsel in each of the following capacities,

+as a Personal Representative/Successor Trustee in the Estates,

+as a Trustee for his children’s benefits under the alleged 2012 Amended Trust of Simon,

+as the Trustee of the SAMR and

-as an individual and direct of the SAMR proceeds in adverse interest to his children thealleged 2012 Amended Trust of Simon,
+as an individual and direct benefactor of the SAMR proceeds in adverse interest to his children.

+That for example, in the SAMR proposal alone, Spallina, Tescher and TS, act without separate and distinct counsel in each of the following capacities,

+as Personal Representatives under the alleged 2012 Amended Trust of Simon,

 as Trustee of the SAMR, whereby Spallina claimed if Theodore was not elected by his siblings to be successor trustee of the SAMR, he would act in such capacity and open new trust accounts in his name to hold the proceeds and distribute them.
-Petitioner immediately objected to Theodore due to the apparent conflicts,Estatesalleged 2012 Amended Trust and,ing representations they have
+Petitioner immediately objected to Theodore due to the apparent conflicts,

+as Counsel to the Estates,

+as Counsel to the Beneficiaries and other Interested Parties in the SAMR, except for Petitioner’s children who have retained independent counsel and Petitioner who seeks currently to retain counsel individually,

+as counsel for the Beneficiaries under the alleged 2012 Amended Trust of Simon, and,

+as Counsel for TS, Spallina and Tescher, as they appear without having retained independent counsel for any of the conflicting representations they have.